 Exporting and importing

-Maritime trade is of course a rather complex discipline, and we may start with a very useful distinction between more or less regular coastal sailing between a succession of ports, called ‘short sea shipping’ (French: ‘cabotage’, i.e. cape to cape sailing), and long-haul offshore sailing between major hubs, also called ‘deep sea shipping’ (French: ‘navigation hauturière’).
+Maritime trade is of course a rather complex discipline, and we may start by making a very useful distinction between more or less regular coastal sailing between a succession of ports, called ‘short-sea shipping’ (French: ‘cabotage’, i.e. cape to cape sailing), and long-haul offshore sailing between major hubs, also called ‘deep-sea shipping’ (French: ‘navigation hauturière’).
 Major hubs (ancient emporia) redistribute goods to smaller ports by means of short sea shipping.
-Long-haul shipping is usually performed with larger ships than short sea shipping that uses so-called ‘feeder’ ships.
+Long-haul shipping is usually performed with larger ships than in the case of short-sea shipping, which uses so-called ‘feeder’ ships.
 One might say that a fine-mesh network is imbricated into a larger-mesh network.

-In large modern European ports, short sea shipping amounts for 50 to 80% of the total maritime transport of goods.
+In large modern European ports, short-sea shipping accounts for 50 to 80% of the total volume of goods transported by sea.

-In addition, a more opportunistic type of shipping, called tramping (French: ‘tramping’!) always existed.
-It is still used much for speculative goods such as oil, ore and cereals.
+In addition, a more opportunistic type of shipping, called tramping (French: ‘tramping’!), has always existed.
+It is still used widely for speculative goods such as oil, ore and cereals.

-One constant: fair trade cannot exist without a certain level of trust between the parties, at least at managerial level.
-This means that the nodes of above mentioned networks are socially, or even friendshiply, connected.
+One fact remains constant: fair trade cannot exist without a certain level of trust between the parties, at least at managerial level.
+This means that the nodes of the above-mentioned networks are connected on a social or even friendly basis.

-Another constant: trade is regulated by supply and demand of the markets.
-If demand (and price) for some commodity is reducing, so does its transportation.
+Another fact that remains constant: trade is regulated by supply and demand on the markets.
+If demand (and price) for a given commodity is reducing, so does its transportation.